-What Does a Welsummer Chicken Look Like?
+What Do Welsummer Chickens Look Like?

-Welsummer chickens have a very upright stance which creates a graceful appearance.
+Welsummers have a very upright stance which creates a graceful appearance.

 They have bright red wattles, earlobes, and a single comb while their eye color is a reddish bay and their beaks are described as a horn color.